 I’m no math wiz but that’s a massive difference!

-When the spores are released into the air they develop into hyphae: tube-shaped underground strands that form into a web.
+When the spores are released into the air and fall back to the earth they develop into hyphae: tube-shaped underground strands that form into a web.

-It all starts as the mycelium spreads out from the mushroom and intermingles with the root systems of any plants and trees nearby.
+- As the mycelium spreads out from the mushroom it intermingles with the root systems of any plants and trees nearby.

-Chiton is a part of a mycelial underground network.
-Mycelium has the astounding ability to communicate with plants through this weblike network.
+Mycelium also has the ability to communicate with plants through the hyphae.

 So what does it chat about?